 Dear Mr. Ramirez,

 I’m looking forward to attending [insert name of college] this fall and was extremely proud to have been awarded the schools Merit Scholarship of $x,xxx.
-Unfortunately, even with the generous aid package [College] has offered, the amount I would have to pay to attend is significantly higher than my anticipated total cost to attend State U and Rival College and is currently outside my family’s reach.
+Unfortunately, even with the generous aid package [College] has offered, the amount I would have to pay to attend is significantly higher than my anticipated total cost to attend State U or Rival College and is currently outside my family’s reach.

 Like many families, we’ve been significantly impacted by the recent economic recession.
 Since my initial application, my family has been [evicted/foreclosed] from our home.
 As you can imagine, this has been a stressful time and we have been working hard to get in a better situation.
 In addition, the wages from my part-time job, as well as funds my parents had hoped to contribute to my college expenses, have had to go toward extra living expenses we couldn’t have anticipated.